All Episodes

 We are filling in for Sean.

-Join the conversation 1-800-941-7326.
+Join the conversation: 1-800-941-7326.

-Uh, very busy news day.
+Very busy news day.

-Uh, the shooting that's taking place there.
+We have the tragedy in Minnesota, the shooting that's taking place there.

 Just saw that Vladimir Putin is now threatening to march on Paris.

-Um, but we want to hear what you think about the crime problem in America.
+But we want to hear what you think about the crime problem in America.

-So you'll want to uh stay tuned.
+So you'll want to stay tuned.

 Josh Sherard is going to join us.

-He's been at the sh scene of shootings.
+He's been at the scene of shootings.

 And then at 5:30, we have an NFL legend.

-Um he is going to give us, I think, an encouraging note about character value and hard work and the importance of all of those to the future of our country.
+He is going to give us, I think, an encouraging note about character value and hard work and the importance of all of those to the future of our country.

 Something inspiring as we get ready for Labor Day.